apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - SMS messages sent by [passwordless authentication](../authentication/Passwordless-Authentication-Notifications.html) now correctly record the generated token id.
 - A dedicated [actuator endpoint](../password_management/Password-Management.html) to allow CAS to reset the user's password and kickstart the password reset flow.
 - The auto configuration for the embedded Apache Tomcat can now enable the [Session Initialization Filter](https://tomcat.apache.org/tomcat-10.1-doc/api/org/apache/catalina/filters/SessionInitializerFilter.html)
+- Small modifications to the `GoogleCloudAppender` to capture location information and encode JSON objects better.
+- The login flow now has access to the http request headers via the `httpRequestHeaders` context variable.

 ## Library Upgrades